 Arts & Culture

-- Promote our arts and cultural economy: The Valley and Capital City score way above their size in arts and cultural assets.
+The Valley and Capital City score way above their size in arts and cultural assets.
 This is a legacy of Hartford’s period as one of the nation’s wealthiest cities, and a continuing tradition of foresighted and generous benefactors.
-These assets are a major attraction for visitors, new residents, talented workers, and investment, and contribute enormously to the regional economy,
+These assets are a major attraction for visitors, new residents, talented workers, and investment, and contribute enormously to the regional economy.

 Lifestyle & Livability

 The next generation will evaluate the liveliness of the urban core, its cultural, entertainment, and sports offerings (both spectator and participatory, such as hiking, biking and water sports), its housing choices, its accessibility to New York and Boston by train, its connections to the nation and world through Bradley Airport, and its encouragement of entrepreneurship and innovation.

 It is essential to have appropriate housing choices (rental and for sale) to capitalize on the growing number of retirees looking to relocate to walkable, urban areas with cultural and educational amenities; develop policies and promote housing which allows for “aging in place”.

 Ensure that plans include consideration to those contemplating starting a family.
 Prospective employees will weigh the long-term viability of the region for raising a family even if they are single at the time.
 This includes good schools, parks, public safety, natural assets such as hiking and water activities, and good hospitals and healthcare.

 Building on the growing success of a range of athletic and professional sports options in the Valley, both for spectators and participants.
 Bolster the activities of the Hartford Yard Goats, Hartford Athletic, New Britain Bees, Hartford Wolf Pack, and UConn Athletics.